-2020 has been a turbulent year, to say the very least, and among the many, many businesses affected by the ongoing Covid-19 pandemic has been film and TV production, with everything grinding to a halt in March.
-While a handful of projects have been able to begin filming again since, for many crew members and actors, things continue to be on hold.
-However, in the midst of this, we’ve seen some brand new material created in ways no one could have expected in the past, including new, filmed-from-home episodes of series like Parks and Recreation and Happy Endings and a number of inventive shorts and longer films created in and around homes by industry professionals.
+2020 has been a turbulent year, to say the very least, and among the many, many businesses affected by the ongoing Covid-19 pandemic has been film and TV production.
+While some projects have been able to begin filming again since, in the midst of this, we’ve seen some brand new material created in ways no one could have expected in the past, including new, filmed-from-home episodes of series like Parks and Recreation and Happy Endings and a number of inventive shorts and longer films created in and around homes by industry professionals.

-Fandom spoke to three key figures involved in recently-debuted projects that have been created under these conditions:
+Fandom spoke to three key figures involved in projects that have been created under these conditions:

 - Brian Lynch, the screenwriter behind Minions and The Secret Life of Pets, who wrote and directed the comedy short Calls, released on YouTube, about two friends making prank calls together.